Connecting to the Secure Wireless Network in Mac OS X 10.6, 10.7, 10.8, or 10.9

 For more information about the wireless network, including coverage areas and general information see the Wireless Network Overview.

-If you need help setting up your wireless connection you may contact the ITS Helpdesk.
+If you need further help setting up your wireless connection you may contact the ITS Helpdesk.

 - Enter your network username and password in this box.
 Leave the Mode as Automatic and verify the Remember this network box is checked.
 Click Join.